Logeswaran123/MrPose/README.md

 * JumpingJack

 <br>
-For Pushup, Plank and JumpingJack, each repetition is tracked by Mr.Pose provided that the exercise is accurately performed.
+For Pushup, Plank and JumpingJack, Mr.Pose will track each repetition provided that the exercise is accurately performed.
 For Plank, Mr.Pose will track the time of plank position.